samerunet/rick_morty/projects/project1/README.md

 ## How to Submit Your Project

-Your project is due on Tuesday, May 3rd at 9:00 am EST. You will present your project and show your code to classmates and instructors.
+Your project is due on Tuesday, Aug 2nd at 9:00 am EST. You will present your project and show your code to classmates and instructors.

 :heavy_check_mark: Add your project to [this google sheet](https://docs.google.com/spreadsheets/d/1pTTnqPRsj332U1oaR2sG87ummdk6seMI/edit?usp=sharing&ouid=113492189120314316778&rtpof=true&sd=true).
 Note that this will be the order you present your projects!